RhugvedChavan/Chem-lab-Website/README.md

-Project :- Digital Chemistry Lab Website
+# Digital Chemistry Lab Website

-Objective :-
+# Objective :-

 1. To create an informative and professional research lab website.
 2. To highlight the lab’s mission, vision, and research focus.